deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ## Training model

+If one wants to train a model on some other data, please

 To train model the only action is to set parameter `train_now` to `True` in `config.json`, and set `model_path` to the directory where trained model will be saved.
 All other parameters of model as well as fasttext model could be changed.
 Then training could be run in the same way: